AEW Grand Slam (2021): Reception

-Grand Slam was well received by fans and critics who watched both shows, with many calling the match between Kenny Omega and Bryan Danielson one of AEW's best television matches.
+Grand Slam was well received by fans and critics who watched both shows, with many calling the match between Kenny Omega and Bryan Danielson the best television match of all time.
 Chris Mueller of Bleacher Report reviewed the Dynamite portion, saying, "this episode of Dynamite might be the best one yet."
 He believed every match to be "either good or great" noting the non-wrestling segments "didn't overstay their welcome."
 He gave Omega–Danielson the highest letter grade of A+, going on to say: "Danielson looked as good as he ever has, and Omega seemed to approach this contest like he would any big title defense.
 Both men left everything they had in the ring.
 To say this match lived up to expectations might be an understatement.
 The finish might seem like a cop-out to some, but it might have been the smartest approach to this feud."

 Dan Gartland of Sports Illustrated also reviewed the Dynamite portion.
 He called Grand Slam an "anomaly", noting: "AEW put on a show worthy of such a massive, enthusiastic crowd.
 The Danielson–Omega match was one of the best the company has ever had."
 Also noting the difference of television match quality and writing between AEW and WWE, he praised the draw between Omega and Danielson, saying: "The Danielson–Omega match should not have had a decisive winner.
 It was Danielson’s first match in AEW and it would have been detrimental to his character to have him lose.
 But having Omega, the world champion, lose to a guy who had never wrestled for the company, would have cheapened his title reign.
 In WWE, a non-finish would have featured outside interference, a double count-out or some other kind of chicanery that makes for an unsatisfying conclusion.
 But in AEW, the story Danielson and Omega told made both men look stronger."

 Dave Meltzer of the Wrestling Observer Newsletter gave the Omega–Danielson match a five star rating, which earned Danielson the first match in his career rated five or more stars by Meltzer, and Omega's eighteenth such match, the first rating of its kind since his bout with Rey Fénix on the January 6 New Year's Smash edition of Dynamite (eventually one of three such matches in 2021).